 - Authentic: Authenticity is a cornerstone of all successful brand experiences.
 To earn trust from your audiences and inspire credibility, you and your event need to be consistent with what your brand represents.
 We can’t stress this enough: inauthenticity can kill a brand relationship, as people can tell when you’re being insincere.

 - Consistent: The final piece of the puzzle is consistency.
 From the first contact with potential attendees to the conference venue in central London that you book and more, every detail must be faithful to your brand promise.
 Even your event website is an essential part of the process.

 One of the biggest challenges is successfully distilling your brand promise.
 This is why so many events, once they book a conference venue in central London, start publicising their sponsors, speakers, and A-list guests but overlook the actual emotional benefits of attendance.

 Polls have shown time and again that people who are emotionally engaged with a brand are three times more likely to rebuy, recommend and far less likely to shop around.

 Remember: once you make a brand promise for your event, always keep it.
 Once you’ve put a lot of effort and care into communicating your brand promise to prospective attendees, they will expect you to deliver.

-When everything from the sponsors and speakers, to the bespoke branded canapés and giveaways in the goody bags, is consistent with what your brand stands for, you will enjoy long and happy relationships with your attendees
+When everything from the sponsors and speakers, to the bespoke branded canapés and giveaways in the goody bags, is consistent with what your brand stands for, you will enjoy long and happy relationships with your attendees.

-For more information on booking a conference venue in London, please contact a member of the team.
+For more information on booking a conference venue in central London, please contact a member of the team.